 If you’re providing files to a graphic designer for use in commercial printing, needless to say you should provide as many pixels as you can.
 As above, Definition One is most important.

-However, graphic designers will be using software (eg Adobe InDesign) which does recognise the PPI value in your files, so out of courtesy it’s a very good idea to make sure the files are 300ppi, unless the designer has specified otherwise.
+However, graphic designers will be using software (eg Adobe InDesign) which does recognise the PPI value in your files, so it's good manners to make sure the files are 300ppi, unless the designer has specified otherwise.

 Providing files to web designers